 You will be given an appointment for admission – please be on time as late admissions mean that our operating list can be delayed.
-We do not open the doors to the public before 8am, however, so do not arrive before that time, as you would have to wait outside.
+We open the doors to the public at 8am.

 If bringing your pet for a morning admission is difficult, we can hospitalise your pet the night before by prior arrangement.
 Do ask about this.

 A full general anaesthetic is given, and you will be offered pre-anaesthetic screening (PAS) for your pet.
 This is a blood and urine test to check for any internal problems that may affect the safety of the anaesthetic.
 Click here to see what tests are performed in a pre-anaesthetic screen and what they mean.

 After a physical examination, a sedative injection is given to remove any anxiety.
 Pain-relief is given to every patient which should last between 36hrs and 48hrs.
 We use the most modern anaesthetics which are proven to have a fast recovery time and very little ‘hangover effect’.
 During the operation and recovery, your pet will be monitored by the vet and a professional nurse, using advanced monitors as used in human operating theatres for maximum safety.